 As a founding member of the Carton Council of North America, Tetra Pak plays a vital role in supporting recycling technology and local collection programs for cartons in the United States and Canada.

-In the U.S., and Canada, Tetra Pak is a founding member of the Carton Council of North America, a nonprofit organization of carton manufacturers that works to support recycling technology and local collection programs.
+Tetra Pak is a founding member of the Carton Council of North America, a non-profit organisation of carton manufacturers that works to support recycling technology and local collection programs in the U.S and Canada.
 As part of these efforts, the Carton Council offers grants to materials recovery facilities (MRFs) that take in and sort collected recyclables.

 The grants allow MRFs to acquire different types of equipment to help sort cartons.
 More recently, that equipment started to include robotic systems that use artificial intelligence (AI) to sort cartons, increasing sorting efficiency and accuracy.
-MRFs are able to improve the capture of cartons to make bales of Grade 52 which then can go to full carton recyclers or to paper mills.
+MRFs can improve the capture of cartons to make bales of PSI Grade 52 (a commodity grade specific to recycled cartons), which then can go to full-carton recyclers or paper mills.
+Grade 52 can be used to make things like tissue products, printing and writing paper, paper cups, food-grade packaging, as well as building materials and moulded pulp products.

-The Carton Council has provided multiple grants that have resulted in the deployment of AMP or other robotic systems in MRFs across the US: states like Florida, California, Minnesota, Pennsylvania, and Colorado.
-This has allowed MRFs to generate better quality bales of Grade 52 for recycling which contributes to the circular economy.
+The Carton Council has provided multiple grants that have resulted in the deployment of AMP or other robotic systems in MRFs across the US in states including Florida, California, Minnesota, Pennsylvania, and Colorado.
+This has allowed MRFs to generate better quality bales of Grade 52 for recycling, which contributes to the circular economy1.

 For more information